steviemj17/wats-3020-dom-1/README.md

-## Basic Requirements
+## Tutorials
 Fork this repository.
 Replace TODO's with code that will create a TODO list.

 ### Features of the TODO list
 * User enters an activity and presses the button or enter key to add to list